 What Are Singing Bowls?

 The bowls are actually a "standing bell" - a large, inverted bell that sits with the opening upwards.
-The sides and rim of the bowl vibrate when rubbed by a special mallet.
-Traditionally, the bowls are made from an alloy of bronze, copper, and tin which forms "bell metal."
+The sides and rim of the bowl vibrate when struck or rubbed by a special mallet.
+Traditionally, the bowls are made from an alloy of bronze containing copper and tin with a higher percentage of tin than other types of bronze, which forms bell metal.
 Other metals, such as silver, gold, and meteoric iron, could be added to the alloy as well.
 This mixture creates a multiphonic sound during play since each metal of the alloy produces an individual tone.

 Old Antique Singing Bowls vs. New Bowls

-Old antique singing bowls differ from new bowls for several reasons.
+Old antique singing bowls differ from new bowls in several ways.

-- The antique singing bowls are made of a bronze alloy whereas newer bowls contain brass.
+- The antique singing bowls are made of a bronze alloy (bell metal bronze), whereas some newer bowls are made from brass.

 - The antique bowls have a better tone.
-Some people believe this is due to the aging process.
+Some people believe this is due to the aging process, which mellows the tone.

 Identifying an Antique Singing Bowl